 It is the parent's responsibility to ensure the child arrives at school on time.
-Knox County Schools Board Policy states, "students who habitually arrive at school at least 15-30 minutes late are considered excessively tardy and are to be referred to the social services worker."
 After 7:45 a.m., accompany your child to the school front entrance to be signed in as tardy, because the school day begins at 7:45 a.m. for students.
-Please do not just let your child out and leave them outside the building.
-A student will be considered ineligible for a perfect attendance award (nine-week grading period) if he/she has accumulated five unexcused tardies during a nine-week grading period, or twenty-five or more unexcused tardies within the year.
 The doors open at 7:15 a.m. to all students.
-Please do not drop off students until this time.
-There is no supervision outside or inside the building.
+Do not let students out of your car until 7:15 so that you do not leave your child unsupervised.
 Upon arrival, all students will report to their classrooms.
+A student will be considered ineligible for a perfect attendance award (nine-week grading period) if he/she has accumulated five unexcused tardies during a nine-week grading period, or twenty-five or more unexcused tardies within the year.